 Students with diverse learning needs must not be barred from entering the medical profession.
 They add diversity to our profession and we must be inclusive to their needs.
 The RPwD Act is a welfare legislation based on UNCRPD - the first human rights treaty in the 21st century with a record number of signatories.
 It is the duty of everyone to see that the principles of UNCRPD are respected and that the provisions of the RPwD Act are carried out.

+Table 2: Sequence of events highlighting the present MCI Guidelines controversy